 We celebrated the accomplishments of the Class of 2017 on June 9th.
-Surrounded by proud families, Matt Briones, faculty chair of the undergraduate program, will thank the students for all their hard work, good humor, and inquisitiveness.
+Surrounded by proud families, Matt Briones, faculty chair of the undergraduate program, thanked the students for all their hard work, good humor, and inquisitiveness.
+The winners of BA theses prizes were announced to applause.

 BA Theses Awards